Bhupander7/GDevelop-website/README.md

-# GDevelop website
+# GDEVELOP PROOGRAAMMING WEBSITE

-This is the repository for the new website for **[GDevelop](https://gdevelop-app.com)**, the open source game creator requiring no programming skills.
+This is the repository for the new website for **[ GDEVELOP PROOGRAAMMING WEBSITE](https://gdevelop-app.com)**, the open source game creator requiring no programming skills.

 Any contribution, design or wording enhancements is welcome!
 Open issues if you having anything to say or, even better, submit a pull request.
-You can also discuss with the community on **[GDevelop forums](http://forum.compilgames.net)**.
+You can also discuss with the community on **[ GDEVELOP PROOGRAAMMING WEBSITE](http://forum.compilgames.net)**.

 If you want to **translate the website to your language**, just go on [the Crowdin translation project](https://crowdin.com/project/gdevelop-website)!